Icelandic phrases

 Cheers

-When drinking to something or getting a drink with friends or family, you may wish to ‘cheers’ your group.
+When drinking to something or getting a drink with friends or family, you may wish to say ‘cheers’ to your group.
 To do so in Icelandic, you can say “Skál”.

 Icelandic Names

-While in other countries surnames change upon marriage to a man, women in Iceland typically keep their original surname even after being joined in marriage.
-This patronymic system means that people are rarely known by surnames, and Icelanders are often even listed in phonebooks by firstname.
+While in other countries surnames change upon marriage to a man, women in Iceland typically keep their original surname after they’re married.
+This patronymic system means that people are rarely known by surnames.
+For instance, Icelanders are listed according to their first names in phone books.